cj-xu/AbstractTransformation/README.md

 based on the [Soot](http://soot-oss.github.io/soot/) framework.
 It takes a Java (bytecode) program as input and computes the region type of the given method in the program.

-The arXiv version of the above paper is availale [here](https://arxiv.org/abs/2209.02147).
+The arXiv version of the above paper is available [here](https://arxiv.org/abs/2209.02147).

 ## Running the Experiments